 Could hormone imbalance and anxiety be linked?
-The anxiety hormone connection is real and it is why so many women struggle with anxiety, despite the medications or meditations they are offered.
+Hormones and anxiety can got hand in hand.
+Hormone imbalances like low progesterone or low thyroid can cause so many women struggle with anxiety, despite the medications or meditations they are offered.

 So much emphasis is put on stress and anxiety that people nearly roll their eyes now when we talk about it.
 I can’t blame them.
 When you’re told to get your stress down, but really see no other way then what good is it to hear, “reduce your stress” again?